richwandell/jsalgos/README.md

 # jsalgos
-Just a playground for algorithms
+Just a playground for algorithms.
+Some of the demo's in this repo rely on Webworkers to offload the computation to multiple CPU cores.

 ## Normal Linear Regression
 https://richwandell.github.io/jsalgos/dist/linear_regression/nor/test.html